stratofax/mac-bash/README.md

 ## macup.sh -- update your Mac

-This script uses Apple's softwareupdate tool, and [Homebrew, The Missing Package Manager for macOS](https://brew.sh/)
+This script uses Apple's `softwareupdate` tool, and [Homebrew, The Missing Package Manager for macOS](https://brew.sh/), to update all the software on your Mac, including:

+* System software (handled by `softwareupdate`)
+* Software tools managed by homebrew
+* Apps managed by the Mac App Store, using the `mas` tool in homebrew

+### To Do

+* Handle command line arguments for verbose / silent, write log file